 Let it be clear to you: the Spirit will not do His conforming and changing work until our hearts are enthralled with the Christ of the Gospel.
 If we do not look intently on the glory of the Lord, retrogression is inevitable, for God has made no provision for spiritual stagnation, or remaining perpetually in the same place.
-Those who imagine there is a place in Jesus to remain unchanged in a static state have simply been deluded.
+Those who imagine there is a place in Jesus to remain unchanged have simply been deluded.
 Such a place does not exist!
 Further, if we do not gaze steadfastly on the glory of the Lord, the Spirit will not work within us.
 He can only work to the degree that we are "looking unto Jesus."

 Within this context, it becomes clear why we are admonished, "grieve not the Spirit, whereby we are sealed unto the day of redemption," and "Quench not the Spirit!"
 (Eph 4:30; 1 Thess 5:19).
 There simply is no way to please God, enjoy His favor, or be conformed to the image of His Son independently of the work of the Holy Spirit.
 Further, the Holy Spirit will work in us only to the degree that we are focused upon the Lord Jesus, who is the One upon whom God the Father has fixed His own attention.
-He does not change those who are focused on a movement, or a humanly devised project, or some one's opinion of what the Bible teaches.

 There are some who teach that those who wear the name of Christ will be saved no matter what they do.
 But for such a thing to take place, God would have to save a people who were not changed, "from glory unto glory" by the Spirit of God!
-Such an absurdity postulates that the work of the Holy Spirit is not necessary at all.
+Such an absurdity postulates that the work of the Holv Spirit is not necessary at all.
 All of the remarkable benefits of salvation are thus represented as being set in place, but not really required.
 All of the exhortations to holiness become meaningless.
 Every threat of Divine wrath is then pointless.
 Thus, according to this heresy, deliverance is really not deliverance at all, but is only a weak and insipid formality that has left the people fundamentally the same - no change, no transformation, no metamorphosis!
 Such a person is totally unsuited for glory!

 In the face of all of these things, our text affirms that salvation is not something theoretical.
 It is not simply a matter for discussion, or an issue that is intended to be settled by a creed of some formalized theological position.
-Rather, the salvation of God is designed to eliminate the conditions caused by sin, and then orient the individual for glory - to reign with Jesus.
-Where this is not being done, nothing of any real consequence is taking place.
+Rather, the salvation of God is designed to eliminate the conditions caused by sin, and then orient the individual for glory - to reign with Jesus things, our text affirms that salvation is not something theoretical.
+It is not simply a matter for discussion, or an issue that is intended to be settled by a creed of some formalized theological position.
+Rather, the salvation of God is designed to eliminate the conditions caused by sin, and then orient the individual for glory - to reign with In the face of all of these Jesus.
+Where this is not being done, nothing of any real consequence is taking